 course.
 There are a few steps in this review:

 |Meet the Minimum Acceptable Standards||Fulfill all essential criteria as designated in the Open SUNY Course Quality Review (OSCQR) rubric.
 Should the course not meet these criteria upon initial review, the course will need to be updated/modified.|

 |Face-to-Face Session - Attend Community of Practice in Online Learning||

 Attend the Community of Practice session from 11 a.m. - 1 p.m. on Friday, December 6, 2019.
 Participants in this session will discuss how to manage an online course once it is live, share ideas for online activities and assessments, and discuss experiences on the course development process with each other.

 This session will take place in the CLT Learning Studio, LN1324.

 Please note: There will be no make-up session.
 You will not be able to attend remotely.
 The session will not be recorded.
 You must be able to attend the live session to participate in the program.

 Faculty members will receive $1000 and Graduate Students will receive $500 upon successful completion of the program.

-- Not scheduled to teach the course - August 7
+- Any other semester or not scheduled to teach the course - January 7, 2020